 The McNair Program will continue to prepare students to not only enter the graduate school pipeline but to infuse the presence of traditionally underrepresented students in the academy of higher education as faculty and researchers.

 The AAP - EOC programs will continue to be committed to assisting adults in entering or re-entering the educational pipeline to improve the social, educational, and economic infrastructure of our surrounding low income communities.

-As the adverse effects of low-income and the gap between the wealthy and the poor continues to grow, the need for programs like the ones in AAP and the services they provide to college students will continue to grow.
+As the adverse effects to low-income communities, and the gap between the wealthy and the poor, continue to grow, the need for programs like the ones in AAP and the services it provides to college students will, and must also, continue to grow.

 Dr. Jerry L. Lewis, Executive Director